sf-wdi-19-20/modules/w7_d1_0_intro_trees/README.md

 ## Graphs

 In computer science, graphs are just collections of **vertices** (also known as nodes) and **edges**.
 Each edge connects two vertices together.
 You can think of vertices as cities on a map and think of edges as the roads between them.
-Graphs are widely used in computer science and algorithms, but we won't go into them in much depth in this class.
+Graphs are widely used in computer science and algorithms, but we today we'll focus on a particular kind of graph.

 ## Trees

-Trees are a kind of "directed acyclic graphs".
+Trees are a kind of "directed acyclic graph".

 In "directed" graphs, the edges are all like one-way roads.
 You can only move on an edge (called "traversing" the edge) in one direction.
 The word "acyclic" describes graphs without any cycles; that is, there's no cycle of edges that will lead you back to a node if you leave it.

 Trees have a few additional rules.
 First, every tree has a unique, special start node called the "root" node.
 And second, the nodes in trees can only ever have one "parent".